naninovel/docs/docs/guide/text-printers.md

 It's also possible to create a printer from scratch by manually implementing `ITextPrinterActor` interface.
 See the guide on [custom actor implementations](/guide/custom-actor-implementations.md) for more information.

+When modifying text component, be aware, that line hight less than 1.0 is not supported (rendered lines will overlap in this case, making it impossible to apply reveal effect).
+Consider editing the text font itself to reduce vertical clearing.

 ## Text Reveal Effect

 By default, a gradient fade effect is applied when printing out the text messages.
 If, however, you prefer the more conventional "typewriter" style, you can disable the fade effect by disabling `Slide Clip Rect` and setting `Reveal Fade Width` property in `Revealable Text` component to zero. `Revealable Text` components are applied to the text objects in some of the built-in printers; eg, you can find it attached to `Fullscreen/Content/Printer/Text` game object of a `Fullscreen` printer prefab.